Lü Chao: Return to Sichuan and later years

 As a direct subordinate of Sun Yat-Sen, Lü Chao was responsible for negotiations with political and military factions such as the Guominjun.
 In May 1923, Lü was promoted by Sun to the Generalissimo's Chief of Staff.
 In June, he was appointed Commander-in-Chief of the Sichuan Anti-Thief (referring to political opponents) Army, directly leading its 1st Army.
 He was responsible for fighting the pro-Beijing warlords Yang Sen and Liu Xiang.
 In March 1924, Xiong Kewu was defeated.
 Lü remained in Sichuan to fight against Governor of Sichuan Yang Sen. In November 1926, Lü was appointed High Pacification Commissioner of Sichuan by the National Government, an echo of the beginning of the Northern Expedition.

 After the end of the Northern Expedition, Lü Chao joined Li Zongren's New Guangxi Clique.
 He fought against Chiang Kai-Shek but lost.
 In October 1939, Lü established the Chinese Anti-Japanese Reclamation Society in Chongqing to promote reclamation of territory from Japan.
 In January 1948, he started serving in the Supervisory Committee of the Control Yuan.
-In 1949, he engaged in counterespionage operations against the Chinese Communist Party.
-In 1950, he was made a member of the Southwest Military and Political Committee of the Republic of China.
+In 1949, he helped the Chinese Communist Party in organizing defections of Kuomintang officers in Sichuan.
+In 1950, he was made a member of the Southwest Military and Political Committee of the People's Republic of China.

 On July 20, 1951, Lü Chao died in Chongqing at the age of 62.